HBS-Urosystem/covid-19hbs/content/pages/index/index.fr.md

     Notre entreprise a fait plusieurs fois don de tests rapides à des municipalités et à d'autres institutions, à des fins de recherche scientifique, sociale et de santé publique.
 ---
-##### Clungene COVID-19 Antigen Rapid Test Cassette, whose exclusive Hungarian distributor is our company, is present on the <a href="https://ec.europa.eu/health/sites/health/files/preparedness_response/docs/covid-19_rat_common-list_en.pdf" target="_blank" rel="noopener">Common list of COVID-19 rapid antigen tests</a>, including those of which their test results are mutually recognized” in the European Union.
+##### Clungene COVID-19 Antigen Rapid Test Cassette, whose exclusive Hungarian distributor is our company, is present on the <a href="https://ec.europa.eu/health/sites/health/files/preparedness_response/docs/covid-19_rat_common-list_en.pdf" target="_blank" rel="external noopener">Common list of COVID-19 rapid antigen tests</a>, including those of which their test results are mutually recognized” in the European Union.
 This list has been compiled by the European Commission Directorate-General For Health And Food Safety.
 Only tests of excellent sensitivity and specificity, with proper documentation can be added to this list.

 - - -